 - Attend 1-hour workshop which will be held early May 2019

 - Complete internship: Minimum hours required 40 hours/week for three weeks or 20 hours/week for six weeks

-- Review grade in OPUS: OISP will post S/U grade to your course by August 3.
+- Review grade in OPUS: OISP will post S/U grade to your course for summer 2019.